mongodb-utils/mongodb-next/README.md

 - A fluent, chaining API without traditional MongoDB drivers and wrappers' function varity and long names
 - Streams2 support with proper `.destroy()` calls
 - Promise support
-  - Currently uses bluebird, but switching to native promises simply requires removing 2 dependencies
+- Supports `node-mongodb-native` `v1` as well as `v2`.
 - MongoDB 2.6+ support
   - Aggregation framework support
   - Bulk write support

-  - Tests currently fail on Travis because Travis uses MongoDB 2.4
+> Note: tests currently fail on Travis because Travis uses MongoDB 2.4

 All methods return promises, so your code now looks like this: